 Implement social control – make sure no-one is ever alone in a VTS centre or associated data centre (if the situation permits).
 Also take measures to validate the integrity of personnel, i.e. by performing background checks.

-Disable all functionalities on VTS systems that is not needed for the VTS operation process.
+Disable all functionalities on VTS systems that are not needed for the VTS operation process.
 Users should not be able to start any unnecessary application or start an internet browser.
-Especially all USB devices, other than Human Interface Devices like mice and keyboard, should not work.
+Especially all USB devices, other than Human Interface Devices like mice and keyboards, should not work.

 Limit network access to the minimum necessary; Core VTS systems should not have any internet access and be logically or physically separated from office systems.
 Make sure both inbound and outbound network traffic is blocked.